dar920910/Software-Engineering-Main-Entry-Point/Software-Engineer-Roadmap-2024+/Map_[3-4-1-2]_[ Hardware & Software - Windows Operating Systems ].md

 ### Leeks S. - "Windows Subsystem for Linux 2" ( 2020 )

+* Section 1 - Introduction, Installation, and Configuration
   * Chapter 1 - Introduction to Windows Subsystem for Linux
   * Chapter 2 - Installing and Configuring the Windows Subsystem for Linux
   * Chapter 3 - Getting Started with Windows Terminal
+* Section 2 - Windows and Linux - A Winning Combination
   * Chapter 4 - Windows to Linux Interoperability
   * Chapter 5 - Linux to Windows Interoperability
   * Chapter 6 - Getting More from Windows Terminal
   * Chapter 7 - Working with Container in WSL
   * Chapter 8 - Working with WSL Distros
+* Section 3 - Developing with the Windows Subsystem for Linux
   * Chapter 9 - Visual Studio Code and WSL
   * Chapter 10 - Visual Studio Code and Containers
   * Chapter 11 - Productivity Tips with Command-Line Tools

 ### Официальные анонсы Windows Terminal